 Formula: Total Tariff = Declared Value × Tariff Rate

-The declared value generally includes the value of the goods themselves, along with international shipping fees and insurance (usually calculated based on the CIF – Cost, Insurance and Freight value).
+The declared value generally includes the value of the goods themselves, along with international shipping fees and insurance (CIF Value).

 Tariff Rate Components:

 - Base Rate: Determined by the commodity’s HS (Harmonized System) code.
-The HS code classifies goods internationally, and the base rate for different goods in Germany, following EU regulations, can range widely.
-For example, for clothing items like cotton – knitted or crocheted men’s tops (HS 6103.32000), the base rate is 12.0%.
-For some high – tech products such as laptops and mobile phones, the base rate is 0%.
-The EU’s official TARIC (Integrated Tariff of the European Union) database can be used to query specific base rates.
+For example, for clothing items like cotton-knitted men’s tops (HS 6103.32000), the base rate is approx. 12.0%.
+For some high-tech products, the base rate is 0%.

 How to save cost when shipping from China to Gemany